They Live: Release

-They Live was theatrically released in North America on November 4, 1988, and debuted at #1 at the box office, grossing $4.8 million during its opening weekend.
+They Live was theatrically released in North America on November 4, 1988, and debuted at #1 at the box office, grossing $4.8 million during its opening weekend from 1,463 theaters.
 The film spent two weeks in the top ten.
 The film's original release date, advertised in promotional material as October 21, 1988, had been pushed back two weeks to avoid direct competition with Halloween 4: The Return of Michael Myers.

 Home media

 They Live was released on VHS by MCA Home Video in 1989.
-It was later released on DVD by Universal Home Entertainment on October 17, 2000.
+It was later released on DVD by Universal Studios Home Entertainment on October 17, 2000.

 On March 2, 2012, the film was released on Blu-ray by StudioCanal.
 On November 6, 2012, Shout!
 Factory released a "Collector's Edition" of the film on both DVD and Blu-ray.

 In 2014, Universal Pictures released They Live on DVD along with The Thing, Village of the Damned, and Virus as part of the 4 Movie Midnight Marathon Pack: Aliens.

 On January 19, 2021, Shout!
 Factory released the "Collector's Edition" of the film on 4K Ultra HD Blu-ray.